Voluntary Action South West Surrey

 • Ability to work independently and as part of a team

-• Able to take instruction and direction from the Chef
+• Able to take instruction and direction from the Cook

 • Ensure that all guests are greeted and served in a friendly manner.